morden35/openstates-scrapers/README.md

 https://ilga.gov/senate/default.asp?GA=102 \
 https://ilga.gov/house/default.asp?GA=102

-In addition to scraping information from House and Senate 'list' web pages, this script scrapes additional information from each 'detail' web page for each Senator and Representative.
+In addition to scraping information from House and Senate 'list' web pages, this script scrapes additional information from 'detail' web pages for each Senator and Representative.
 An example 'detail' page can be found here:\
 https://ilga.gov/senate/Senator.asp?GA=102&MemberID=2886.

 ## Dependencies

-In order to run this code locally, poetry must be installed:
+In order to run this code locally, the [poetry library](https://pypi.org/project/poetry/) must be installed.
+Do so by runnung the following from the command line: \

 `$ curl -sSL https://install.python-poetry.org | python3 -` \
 `$ poetry install`